Ligerx/TachiWeb-React/README.md

 I'm using VSCode with ESLint, Flow, and Prettier.
 Search for these in the VSCode extensions panel.

+I also use [React DevTools](https://github.com/facebook/react-devtools) and [Redux DevTools](https://extension.remotedev.io) browser extensions, which are very useful.

 ---

 Before starting the project, make sure you have a TachiWeb-Server running (on port 4567 for development).